 Claire St. Peter, Ph.D.

 Dr. St. Peter received her Ph.D. in psychology with a specialization in behavior analysis in 2006 from the University of Florida.
-During her graduate training, she worked under the supervision of Timothy R. Vollmer.
-Dr. St. Peter joined the faculty at WVU in fall of 2006, and was promoted to associate professor in 2012.
+Dr. St. Peter joined the faculty at WVU in fall of 2006.
+She was promoted to Associate Professor in 2012 and Professor in 2019.
+She began serving as Department Chair in 2023.

 She is interested and actively engaged in advising the next generation of applied behavior analysts.
-She anticipates accepting new students, both undergraduate and doctoral, to work with her next year, and encourages interested parties to visit her laboratory website for more information.
+She may have the capacity to mentor new students, both undergraduate and doctoral, next year, and encourages interested parties to visit her laboratory website for more information.

 Psychology 474 – Behavior Modification